bGZo/soul/pages/java library.md

 alias:: java/library
-mark:: a collection of related classes, methods, and resources that are packaged together to provide a specific set of functionality.
+description:: a collection of related classes, methods, and resources that are packaged together to provide a specific set of functionality.
 A library can contain one or more APIs and may be provided by the Java Standard Library, third-party vendors, or custom-built by the user. icon:: ☕ tags:: #java/api created:: [[20230717]]